dhxmo/toolbox/README.md

 # TOOLBOX

-A collection of tools to automate and ease life
+A collection of tools to automate and ease life.
+These tools have been built using tutorials from across the web.
+I'll leave the necessary attributions where necessary.

 ## License